On this page

 If you’re developing iOS apps on a Windows computer, you might’ve felt stuck – Apple’s tools for iOS development only work on Macs.
 So, no Xcode, no iOS Simulator, and no easy way to test your app unless you switch to a Mac.

 But not every developer has access to a Mac.
 Many teams, students, and indie creators use Windows.
-This is why the idea of having an iOS simulator for Windows or figuring out how to simulate iOS on Windows has become popular.
+This is why the idea of having an iOS simulator for Windows or figuring out how to develop iOS apps without Mac has become popular.

 The good news is that even though Apple keeps things pretty tight, there are ways to: